ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/postgres/source/rds.md

 ## What's next?

-You can now [create your ClickPipe](../index.md) and start ingesting data from your RDS Postgres instance into ClickHouse Cloud.
+You can now [create your ClickPipe](../index.md) and start ingesting data from your Postgres instance into ClickHouse Cloud.
-Make sure to note down the connection details you used while setting up your RDS Postgres instance as you will need them during the ClickPipe creation process.
+Make sure to note down the connection details you used while setting up your Postgres instance as you will need them during the ClickPipe creation process.